 Neuroimaging Data

 We used the neuroimaging data acquired during the patients’ clinical investigation at the Centre of Neurology.
-Since those scans were acquired for diagnostic and medical purposes, we did not have any influence on their modality or when the images were acquired.
 Thus, we included structural images of different modalities in this study.
 Out of the 206 total scans, 98 were CT scans; the remaining 108 were MR scans.
 On average, scans were acquired 2.9 days (SD = 3.1) after stroke (see Table 1).

 If images of multiple modalities were available for a patient, MR scans were preferred.
 For patients with available MR scans, we preferentially used diffusion-weighted imaging (DWI) for scans acquired within the first two days after stroke onset (n = 11) and T2-weighted fluid attenuated inversion recovery (T2FLAIR) images for images acquired at a later point (n = 54).
 For the remaining patients (n = 43), we used a combination of two modalities (e.g., DWI and T1; see appendix B, Supplementary Table 2 for a full list).

-The neuroimaging data were pre-processed using MATLAB versions R2016b and R2020a (MathWorks), as well as the SPM12 toolbox (Wellcome Department of Cognitive Neurology, London).
+The neuroimaging data were pre-processed using MATLAB versions R2016b and R2020a (MathWorks, Inc., Natick, USA), as well as the SPM12 toolbox (Wellcome Department of Cognitive Neurology, London, UK).
 Generally, we followed the guidelines to lesion-behaviour mapping as described in de Haan and Karnath, 2018 and Karnath et al., 2019.

 If multiple images of different modalities were available for a given patient, the corresponding images were co-registered using the SPM12 function as a first step.
-If only a single image was available, this step was skipped.

-Then, we used the Clusterize toolbox (Clas et al., 2012; de Haan et al., 2015) to delineate each patient’s lesion semi-automatically.
+Then, we used the ‘Clusterize Toolbox’ (Clas et al., 2012; de Haan et al., 2015) for SPM to delineate each patient’s lesion semi-automatically.
 The toolbox’s algorithm first automatically detects potential lesions, i.e., hyper- or hypointense areas, by clustering the image according to a previously selected intensity threshold.
 Following Clas et al. (2012), we used a default minimum cluster size of 100 voxels.
 The potential lesions flagged by the algorithm are then manually reviewed, selected, and modified, resulting in a binary voxel-wise lesion map.

 For patients that suffered from both a haemorrhagic stroke as well as an infarct, and as a result exhibited two lesions of different intensities (typically hyperintense for the haemorrhage and hypointense for the infarct), the Clusterize algorithm was applied separately for each intensity.
 Afterwards, the corresponding lesion maps were added and corrected for potential overlaps using a custom MATLAB script.
-Every patient’s resulting lesion map was visually inspected for its correctness by overlaying it on top of the anatomical scan using the MRIcron software (Rorden & Brett, 2000; NITRC, 2008).
+Every patient’s resulting lesion map was visually inspected for its good matchby overlaying it on top of the anatomical scan using the MRIcron software (Rorden & Brett, 2000; NITRC, 2008).

-Thereafter, the Clinical toolbox (Rorden et al., 2012; NITRC, 2014) was used to normalise every patient’s anatomical scan, as well as the previously created lesion map, to MNI space (Montreal Neurological Institute; Evans et al., 1993) with the standard voxel size of 1mm3.
-We used this toolbox for the normalisation process rather than the standard SPM12 normalisation function, since it allowed us to normalise the scan to an age-matched template.
-We used enantiomorphic correction to control for the lesions during the normalisation process (cf. Karnath et al., 2019).
+Thereafter, the ‘Clinical Toolbox’ (Rorden et al., 2012; NITRC, 2014) for SPM was used to normalise every patient’s anatomical scan, as well as the previously created lesion map, to MNI space (Montreal Neurological Institute; Evans et al., 1993) with the standard voxel size of 1mm3.
+We used this toolbox for the normalisation process rather than the standard SPM12 normalisation function, since it allowed us to normalise the scan to an age-matched template and apply lesion masks.
+We used either cost-function masking or enantiomorphic correction to control for the lesions during the normalisation process (cf. Karnath et al., 2019).
 Afterwards, we masked the extracerebral space, as well as the lateral ventricles and cerebellum to optimise the normalisation by using a custom MATLAB script.
 Lastly, the quality of the normalisation was manually checked for every patient’s scan by comparing the normalised brain to the template brain of the given image modality using MRIcron (Rorden & Brett, 2000).

 Data Analysis